overextended/overextended.github.io/docs/ox_lib/Zones/Client.md

 To use it use the `/zone` with `poly`, `box` or `sphere` as args.

 Available controls will be displayed on the right side.

+Once saved you will find the created zone details in created_zones.lua withn ox_lib